How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Pear + Plum

-Mix 1 tablespoon, or 1 ice cube of each ingredient together.
+Mix one tablespoon or one ice cube of each ingredient.

 Broccoli + Peas